TobikoData/sqlmesh/docs/concepts/macros/jinja_macros.md

 JINJA_END;
 ```

+### Gateway variables

+Like global variables, gateway variables are defined in the project configuration file.
+However, they are specified in a specific gateway's `variables` key.
+Learn more about defining gateway variables in the [SQLMesh macros documentation](./sqlmesh_macros.md#gateway-variables).

+Access gateway variables in models using the same methods as [global variables](#global-variables).

+Gateway-specific variable values take precedence over variables with the same name specified in the configuration file's root `variables` key.

 ### Local variables

 Define your own variables with the Jinja statement `{% set ... %}`.
 For example, we could specify the name of the `num_orders` column in the `sqlmesh_example.full_model` like this: